Wednesday, May 25, 2016

 “The children will serve as our slaves and do our dirty work that we don’t have time to do ourselves,” the witches cackled.

-Ingrid looked out her cottage window to see children dressed as shepherds and wise men caroling on the street corners.
-She cringed as she watched a witch on her broom swoop down and steal a paper star from one of the children.
+Through the snowy window, she watched children dressed as wise men and shepherds as they caroled on the street corners.
+She cringed as she saw a witch on her broom swoop down and steal a paper star from one of the children.
+Although the witches had bullied the children before, they had never succeeded in actually kidnapping anyone.

 “I want to throw them off their brooms!”
 Ingrid declared.
 “I feel like charging outside with a sword and fighting them.”